-This study deliberately focused on examining the linear relations between the seven manifest WJ IV broad CHC and four reading achievement clusters.
-The extant CHC cognitiveachievement research literature consists of similar linear regression studies with manifest test battery composites, as well as studies that use structural equation modeling (SEM) to examine the direct and indirect effects of the latent general intelligence (g) factor concurrently with latent CHC broad and narrow factors (McGrew & Wendling, 2010).
-The results of the current study need to be integrated with recentWJ IV SEM g and specific abilities research (Niileksia, Reynolds, Keith & McGrew, 2016) to better understand the relations between the WJ IV manifest cognitive and achievement measures and the latent cognitive and achievement factors they represent.
+This study deliberately focused on examining the linear relations between the seven manifest WJ-IV broad CHC and four reading achievement clusters.
+The extant CHC cognitive-achievement research literature consists of similar linear regression studies with manifest test battery composites, as well as studies that use structural equation modeling (SEM) to examine the direct and indirect effects of the latent general intelligence (g) factor concurrently with latent CHC broad and narrow factors (McGrew & Wendling, 2010).
+The results of the current study need to be integrated with recent WJ-IV SEM g and specific abilities research (Niileksia, Reynolds, Keith, & McGrew, 2016) to better understand the relations between the WJ-IV manifest cognitive and achievement measures and the latent cognitive and achievement factors they represent.
 Also, to date, we are unaware of any CHC studies that have attempted to explore cognitive-achievement relations with nonlinear models.
-For particular age groups it is possible that a nonlinear relationship might be anticipated between the WJ IV CHC cluster scores and the WJ IV ACH reading scores.
-Future research studies should investigate the extent to which the CHC cluster scores (WJ IV and other intelligence batteries) may demonstrate a nonlinear relationship with students' reading achievement.
-Finally, research is needed to explore the relations between the WJ IV cognitive measures and reading achievement as operationalized by other tests (e.g., WIAT-III; KTEA-III).
+For particular age groups it is possible that a nonlinear relationship might be anticipated between the WJ-IV CHC cluster scores and the WJ-IV ACH reading scores.
+Future research studies should investigate the extent to which the CHC cluster scores (WJ-IV and other intelligence batteries) may demonstrate a nonlinear relationship with students' reading achievement.
+Finally, research is needed to explore the relations between the WJ-IV cognitive measures and reading achievement as operationalized by other tests (e.g., Wechsler Individual Achievement Test, Third Edition; Kaufman Test of Educational Achievement, Third Edition).